|Home » GRID INTEGRATION » Wind power variability... » Impacts of wind power on power systems|

 - Wind power plants affect voltage levels and power flows in the networks.
 These effects can be beneficial to the system, especially when wind power plants are located near load centres, and certainly at low penetration levels.
 For example, wind power plants can support the voltage in the system during fault (low voltage) situations.
 Also, wind plants that have a reactive power control system installed at the end of long radial lines benefit the system, since they support the voltage in (normally) low voltage quality parts of the grid.

 - Wind power may need additional upgrades in transmission and distribution grid infrastructure, as is the case when any power plant is connected to a grid.
-In order to connect remote high resource sites, such as offshore or very large wind plants in remote mountainous areas, to the load centres, new lines need to be constructed (just as new build pipelines had to be built for oil and gas).
+In order to connect remote high resource sites, such as offshore or very large wind plants in remote areas, to the load centres, new lines need to be constructed (just as new build pipelines had to be built for oil and gas).
 In order to maximise the smoothing effects of geographically distributed wind, and to increase the level of firm power, additional cross-border transmission is necessary to reduce the challenges of managing a system with high levels of wind power.

 - Wind power requires measures for regulating control, just as any other generation technology and, depending on the penetration level and local network characteristics, it affects the efficiency of other generators in the system (and vice versa).

-- In the absence of sufficient intelligent and well managed power exchange between regions or countries, a combination of (non-manageable) system demands and generation may result in situations where wind generation has to be constrained.
+- In the absence of sufficient intelligent and well managed power exchange between regions or countries, a combination of (non-manageable) system demands and production may result in situations where wind generation has to be constrained.

 - Finally wind power plays a role in maintaining system stability and contributes to the system adequacy and security of supply.